Minneapolis DWI Lawyer

 Our Criminal Defense Lawyers Use Complicated DWI Laws to Your Advantage

 Chemical tests like breathalyzers and blood tests are now more regulated.
 Lower BAC limits have been established.
 Harsher administrative sanctions and criminal penalties are imposed.
-Enhanced enforcement tools, like ignition interlock systems, have become the norm for DWI convictions.
+Enhanced enforcement tools, like ignition interlock systems, have become the norm for DUI convictions.

 A DWI lawyer can use these changes to your advantage, often minimizing or eliminating criminal charges.